yk-liu/yk-liu.github.io/_posts/2018-11-01-Introduction-to-Homology/2018-11-01-Introduction-to-Homology.md

 \end{align*}
 $$

+ ## Chains

+Using simplexes from a polyhedron, we can build chains.

+"Chains", like the name suggests, are just multiple (i.e., integer number of) oriented $r$-simplexes.
+Formally, an **$r​$-chain** of a

+The simplest example is building chains from points.

 Using boundary operator we can build a chain complex:
 $$
 0\substack{i\\\hookrightarrow}C _ n\xrightarrow{\partial _ n}C _ {n-1}\xrightarrow{\partial _ {n-1}}C _ {n-2}\xrightarrow{\partial _ {n-2}} \cdots\xrightarrow{\partial _ 2}C _ {1}\xrightarrow{\partial _ 1}C_0\xrightarrow{\partial _ 0}0
 $$
 Where $\substack{i\\\hookrightarrow}$ denotes the inclusion map.
 Given a subset $B$ of a set $A$, the injection $f:B\rightarrow A$ defined by $f(b)=b$ for all $b \in B$ is called the inclusion map.
 That is to say:
 $$
 i:0 \rightarrow 0 \in C_n
 $$
 In my opinion, this is introduced so that we can have $0$ on both sides.

- ## Chains

-Using simplexes from a polyhedron, we can build chains.

-"Chains", like the name suggests, are just multiple (i.e., integer number of) oriented $r$-simplexes. .The simplest example is building chains from points.